bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic markup tells us what purpose the html element has, for example you can use nav instead of a generic div to make a navition bar.
+Semantic markup helps with SEO because crawlers have better access to more meaningful data.
+Lastly Semantic html makes it easier to maintain a website.
+You can pin point different areas of a website faster by searching for these meaningful html tags whem debuggin and coding.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block elements stack on top of each other.
+Block level elemnets will always force a new line of content, this is great for paragraphs.
+Also block elements take 100% of width.
+Inline elemnets stack next to each other.
+Inline element will always be it's own width.
+Also inline elements don't force new lines.

 3. What are the 4 areas of the box model?

+Content, Padding, Border and Margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Align-items refers to the cross axis so align-items: center; will align items centered vertically.

 5. Explain why git is valuable to a team of developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up